remix-run/react-router/docs/guides/overview.md

 ### `<Link/>`

-The `<Link/>` component allows you to conveniently navigate users around the application with accessible anchor tags that don't break normal link functionality like control/command clicking to open in a new tab.
+The `<Link/>` element allows you to conveniently navigate users around the application with accessible anchor tags that don't break normal link functionality like control/command clicking to open in a new tab.
 Also, when the route a link references is active, you get the `active` css